veeso/buongiorno-caffe-bot/README.md

 1. Create your heroku app `heroku create --buildpack emk/rust`
 2. configure the Telegram API key with `heroku config:set TELEGRAM_API_KEY=<YOUR_API_KEY>`
 3. git push heroku main

 ---

+## Roadmap 🎯

+1. Add more celebrations (such as valentine, 25th april, 2nd june, ...)
+2. Add more image providers such as <https://ticondivido.it> and <https://buongiornissimocaffe.it>

+---